Mains03/flp_poc/README.md

   y.
 ```

-The following program can be used to split a list in half where the two returned lists differ in length by at most one.
+The following program splits a list in half such that the two returned lists differ in length by at most one.
+Note we use choice in the let statement to deal with the case where the two lists are not the same length.

 ```
 concat :: [a] -> [a] -> [a]